Columbus the Hero: Understanding the Man and His Mission

 In the grand Christian drama that seemed destined to play out, Columbus felt he had a special part to play.
 He was a man on a mission, and that mission was the quest to return Jerusalem into Christian hands.
 For Columbus, the road to the liberation of Jerusalem started in the Orient.

 Christopher Columbus, the Grand Admiral of the Ocean Sea.
 Although we have descriptions of how Columbus appeared from his contemporaries, no known portraits of him were painted during his lifetime.
-(Photo Credit: The Mariners' Museum and Park)
+(Photo Credit: Wikimedia Commons)

 For his mission to become fully realized, Columbus believed he had to find the ruling Grand Khan of his own time.
 Once in the realm of the current Grand Khan, Columbus intended to make allies with him and his people.
 By initiating trade with these newfound friends, enough gold could be collected to finance and launch a new crusade to retake Jerusalem.